clearlinux/clear-linux-documentation/source/tutorials/nvidia.rst

 #.
 Remove the kernel command-line parameter *intel_iommu=igfx_off* or disable
-   input–output memory management unit (IOMMU), also known as Intel® Virtualization Technology for Directed I/O (VT-d), in your system EFI/BIOS.
+   input–output memory management unit (IOMMU), also known as Intel® Virtualization Technology (Intel® VT) for Directed I/O (Intel® VT-d), in your system EFI/BIOS.
    See `this GitHub report
    <https://github.com/clearlinux/distribution/issues/1274>`_ and the NVIDIA
    documentation on `DMA issues